2026 VENUE REQUIREMENTS

 -

 Ensuring you have a bar, you'll also need to make sure you have a way to collect payment if you choose to allow a cash bar and a valid liquor liability insurance policy.
+This involves sourcing a POS system and credit processing including internet.

 -